The Complete Rugby Fan’s Guide to Visiting Toulouse

 Rugby in Toulouse

 Toulouse’s links to rugby stretch back a long way.
 Tracing its origins back to university and college rugby teams, Stade Toulousain was founded in 1907.
-From its beginnings, the team was proudly linked themselves with Toulouse’s historical symbols: red and black rugby jerseys inspired by traditional costumes worn by the “capitouls” or members of Toulouse’s medieval city council.
-And the team’s iconic ST logo taken from a monogram for St. Thomas Aquinas, whose body is kept in Toulouse’s famous Jacobins convent.
+From its beginnings, the team proudly linked itself with Toulouse’s historical symbols: red and black rugby jerseys inspired by traditional costumes worn by the “capitouls” or members of Toulouse’s medieval city council.
+And the team’s iconic ST logo taken from a monogram of St. Thomas Aquinas, whose body is kept in Toulouse’s famous Jacobins convent.

-Success came early for the team with them winning their first national championship within 5 years.
-But they really established themselves as a force within the sport during the 1920s when they won no less than 5 national titles.
+Success came early for the team, winning their first national championship within five years.
+But they established themselves as a force within the sport during the 1920s when they won no less than five national titles.
 Since then, the trophy cabinet has continued to grow, with the team winning an immense amount of silverware at domestic and international levels.